OmAmar106/CSES-in-Python/README.md

 18. **Additional Problems II**

 I'll be updating this repo as soon as i complete more problems.
 There are a total of 400 problems.
+There might be some problems in which, you might need to use Python3 rather than PyPy.

 ## 🏅 Acknowledgements